 Teaching Archaeology

-I have taught a variety of archaeology courses both as a graduate teaching assistant and as the instructor of record, including surveys of the Mediterranean world and introductions to archaeological science and GIS.
+I have taught a variety of archaeology courses both as a graduate teaching assistant and as a professor, including surveys of the Mediterranean world and introductions to archaeological science and GIS.

 As a lecturer at Clark University, I taught two courses that explored the archaeology and art history of the Mediterranean.
 “The Aegean World” was a survey of the Bronze Age in Egypt, Crete, and mainland Greece; “Art and the Ancient Landscape” examined diverse case studies to understand how ancient people experienced and depicted the landscapes they inhabited.